tedeh/jayson/README.md

 ##### Client.tcp

-Uses the same options as [net.connect][nodejs_docs_net_connect] in addition _to the same options as `Client.http`_.
+Uses the same options as [net.connect][nodejs_docs_net_connect].

 [nodejs_docs_net_connect]: https://nodejs.org/api/net.html#net_net_connect

 ##### Client.tls

-Uses the same options as [tls.connect][nodejs_docs_tls_connect] in addition _to the same options as `Client.http`_.
+Uses the same options as [tls.connect][nodejs_docs_tls_connect].

 [nodejs_docs_tls_connect]: https://nodejs.org/api/tls.html#tls_tls_connect_options_callback

 ##### Client.browser

 The browser client is a simplified version of the regular client for use browser-side.
-It does not have any dependencies on node.js core libraries (but does depend on the `uuid` and `lodash`) and also does not know how to "send" a request to a server like the other clients.
+It does not have any dependencies on node.js core libraries, but does depend on `uuid` and parts of the `lodash` package.
+It also does not know how to "send" a request to a server like the other clients.

 Because it does not depend on any core libraries, the browser client is **not** an instance of `JaysonClient` or `EventEmitter` and therefore does **not** emit any of the normal request events that the other clients do.